UbuntuHtml5Team/ubuntu-webapp-packager/README.md

   - *policy_version*: Version of the policy to be used, default: 1.3
   - *policy_groups*: Policy groups used by the application, default: ["networking"]
 - *inspector*: Boolean specifying whether or not the web inspector should be enabled when running the web application on the device.
+- *inspector_port*: An integer specifying the port the inspector should run on (default: 9221).
 - *validate*: Boolean specifying whether the generated click package should be validated.
 - *install*: Boolean specifying whether the generated click package should be deployed and installed on the connected device.
+- *verbose*: Boolean enabling the verbose mode providing additional logs when running the packager.

 ## Example